A Mission Mindset: Veterans at NBSS

-As Veterans Day nears, we can't help but think of the veterans who walk the halls of NBSS every day.
-We are proud of each and every veteran who has made the decision to call NBSS their educational "home" as they plan for their work life after military service.
-Just as they've benefited from an NBSS education, we've benefited by having veterans as an integral and valued part of our School's culture and heritage since 1920.
+As Veterans Day nears, we can’t help but think of the veterans who walk the halls of NBSS every day.
+We are proud of each and every veteran who has made the decision to call NBSS their school as they plan for their work life after military service.
+Just as they’ve benefited from choosing NBSS for their next venture, we’ve benefited by having veterans as an integral and valued part of our School’s culture and heritage since 1920.

 So, how are veterans represented at NBSS?
 Start with this: many of our students and faculty have served in the military.
 In fact, today veterans comprise about 20% of our student body.
 Here are just a few enviable qualities we’ve found veterans bring to the table:

 - A “mission” mindset.
 Veterans know what it is to be part of a team committed to a larger goal.
 We’ve found our NBSS veterans are great at focusing on and committing to the end result.
 That makes them great leaders and team members.

 - Commitment to excellence.
 When you’re entrusted with multi-million-dollar pieces of equipment, you don’t cut corners.
 Our veterans understand the importance of doing things consistently and well.
 They model that same ethic for all our students.

 - They show up.
 Our veterans are dedicated.
 Not easily discouraged, they have learned to operate under pressure.
 They commit to doing the work needed to learn and excel.

 - They have the skills.
 Military training sharpens qualities such as teamwork, problem-solving, organization, and self-reliance.
 Our best students embody these traits, and veterans have cultivated them over time in the armed forces.

 We recently caught up with a few of our veterans to learn more about their story and NBSS student experience.